 Location: Atlanta, Ga.

-Whichever conference championship has the best combination of playoff implications and entertainment value will host College GameDay.
-The best bet is the SEC Championship, which has hosted the show in 2018 and 2019.
+Whichever conference championship has the best combination of playoff implications and entertainment value is typically in line to host College GameDay.
+With Alabama and Georgia leading the College Football Playoff picture, the obvious bet was the SEC Championship, which also hosted the show in 2018 and 2019.

 Week 15: Army vs. Navy